sandy366/LearnAI-KnowledgeMiningBootcamp/resources/dataset-hackathon/README.md

 # LearnAI Team - Knowledge Mining Bootcamp - Azure Cognitive Search - Hackathon Dataset

-This is the dataset we will for the trainining.
+This is the dataset we will use for the trainining Hackathon.
 Details:

 1. Public Microsoft documents and images
 1. Multiple languages